mateuszwwwrobel/DRF_Thumbnail_Generator/README.md

 Once you logged, go to '/list/' endpoint.
 Now you can list all your images according to the plan that the account has.

 You can also upload new images at '/create/'.
-All you have to do is choose file for 'Original size image'(Everything else happens in the background.)
+All you have to do is choose file for 'Original size image'.